 The student´s competition was created to link and to rise young people´s attention towards economics.
-The winners of the competition are publicly presented at the yearly Gala, the same gala where every year outstanding individuals are awarded with the Hayek Lifetime Achievement Award (2015 Peter Thiel, 2014 Deirdre McCloskey, 2013 Dambisa Moyo, 2012 Niall Ferguson, 2011 Mario Vargas Llosa).
+The winners of the competition are publicly presented at the yearly Gala, the same gala where every year outstanding individuals are awarded with the Hayek Lifetime Achievement Award (2016 Arthur Laffer, 2015 Peter Thiel, 2014 Deirdre McCloskey, 2013 Dambisa Moyo, 2012 Niall Ferguson, 2011 Mario Vargas Llosa).
 This Award was created to stress the importance of the winner´s contribution.
 It is presented at the same occasion to make the young generation acquainted with the work of the Award winner and, to make the students aware of their responsibility for their own future.

 Finally, the winners are invited to take part in the mentee program, which is organized individually to meet their needs.
 Overall, it includes literature packages, workshops, special trainings, lessons and internships.